kebaldwi/DNAC-TEMPLATES/LABS/LAB-L-CICD-Orchestration/cicd-2-discovery/03-pipeline.md

 #### Step 1 - *Adding required plugins*

-As we will be utilizing file searches within folders and initiating python from within pipelines we need to add the following plugins into Jenkins:
+Previously we added the following plugins which are dependancies into Jenkins:

    1. Pipeline
    2. Python
    3. Pipeline Utility Steps

-To install the plugins from the Jenkins web interface go to **Manage Jenkins > Manage Plugins > Available** page, and searching for them one by one.
+> **Note:** To review installing the plugins from the Jenkins web interface go to **Manage Jenkins > Manage Plugins > Available** page, and searching for them one by one.
 Once you find the plugin, **select it** and click on **Install without restart** button.

 #### Step 2 - *Building the Pipeline*